karenpayneoregon/calendar-dapper-efcore/readme.md

 # About

-## EF Core 8 and Dapper example: calendar examples
+## EF Core 8 and Dapper: calendar examples

 A repository for working example using Dapper and EF Core for working with a calendar database.